ibm-cloud-docs/Cloudant/tutorials/create_query.md

   }
   ```
   {:codeblock}

 2. Run this command to create the documents:
   ```sh
   acurl https://$ACCOUNT.cloudant.com/query-demo/_bulk_docs -X POST -H "Content-Type: application/json" -d \@bulkcreate.dat
   ```
   {:codeblock}

   **Note:** Notice that the '`@`' symbol, used to indicate that the data
   is included in a file, is identified by the supplied name.
-3. See the results:
+3. Review the results:
   ```json
   [
     {